 Absolutely!
 If you have a completed manuscript you want to pitch and have an illustration to go with it, you can add it to the tweet.
-But for now, it must be an illustration that accompanies a completed PB manuscript.
+But it must be an illustration that accompanies a completed PB manuscript.

 4. Does my manuscript have to be completed?

 Yes.
 Please only pitch completed and polished manuscripts.

 5. Do I have to have Twitter to participate in this event?
 Or can I do this through email?

 You must have a twitter account to participate.
 There is literally no way to tweet by email.